 When your business idea proves to be feasible, the time comes to expand to other locations.
 Having a centralized system with lots of in-depth documentation of daily routine management helps staff in new locations onboard quickly and uphold your brand name with high-quality services.

-Building a custom platform for senior care business helps automate heaps of manual work, centralize the data storage, and improve the patient experience.
+Building a custom scheduling platform for home care business helps automate heaps of manual work, centralize the data storage, and improve the patient experience.
 All this gives you a competitive edge over the facilities that don’t use systems like that yet.

-Your senior care software should have several types of user roles based on the business model, as well as other factors.
+Your caregiver scheduling software should have several types of user roles based on the business model, as well as other factors.

 The client is the primary customer role, which mainly uses the system to interact with caregivers.
 Such users can create a care plan, book a visit, manage the schedule, pay for the services delivered, provide feedback, rate or blacklist the caregivers.

 The caregiver is the basic employee role.
 New employees need to go through onboarding first.
 This can either be done through a built-in Learning Management System or through integration with third-party systems.
 Caregivers can manage the schedules of their available visits, receive detailed input, and provide feedback on visits and clients, perform post-visit billing operations, and more.

 This is a user role with access to their senior family member’s schedule of visits and activities, feedback, and daily or weekly reporting.
 You can also contact them via a mobile app, email, or text if their immediate attention is required.

 Operations managers and other authorized employees